DataForGood-Norway/roles/README.md

 the long term, if things like
 funding are involved, a
 representative will certainly be useful.
-For obvious reasons, a
+For obvious reasons,
-*native Norwegian speaker* would be a suitable choice.
+*native Norwegian speakers* would be a suitable choice.

 ### Reponsibilities
 - being the contact person for people/organizations who want to get in touch with DfG
-- advertise what we do
+- advertise what we do face-to-face
 -...

-## Moderator
+## Moderator(s)

 In meetings, it is important that communication is efficient in